Who we are

-We’ve worked together for five years.
-Our experiences and skills may be different but what has brought us together is a passion for culture and a belief that mobile can help more people access what culture has to offer.
+Frankly, Green + Webb have been together for five years.
+Alyson and Lindsey were the founding members, Laura set up our USA branch, and Martha has now joined us in the UK as a consultant.
+Our experiences and skills may be different but what has brought us together is a passion for culture and a belief that digital can help more people access what culture has to offer.
 We also share a love of travel, crafting and cake!

 Alyson by Lindsey